qian-o/ZenithEngine/README.md

 - `,+[\s]+[^\S\r\n]+};` Search for the comma after the last property when simplifying property assignments.

 ## Draft
-- Merge all visual test projects into one project, named `VisualTests`.
 - After the release of Silk.NET 3.0, refactor all interface calls and use the unsafe method.